June 11, 2020

 Should I be worried?

 No!
 Although change is hard for all of us, the CEO is one member of a large team of amazing leaders in our organization and school.
-Your scholar and your family will continue to be cared for, known, and heard and we are excited about the opportunities this transition can bring!
+Your student and your family will continue to be cared for, known, and heard and we are excited about the opportunities this transition can bring!

 How will my child’s education change as a result?

 You shouldn’t expect to feel any shifts as a result of this change.
-With new leadership comes a new opportunity for us to make decisions that move us toward the education that we all want for all children- an education that allows each scholar to reach their full potential.
+With new leadership comes a new opportunity for us to make decisions that move us toward the education that we all want for all children- an education that allows each student to reach their full potential.
 Put another way, you shouldn’t anticipate any big changes, we will be thoughtful in any changes that occur, and we will continue to engage you as partners in these decisions.

 Will this impact Fall reopening?